shikhir-arora/fredboat.com/public/markdown/selfhosting.md

 1. Java 8 **JRE**: [Oracle](https://www.java.com/en/download/) or [OpenJDK](http://openjdk.java.net/install/index.html)

 2. [A PostgreSQL 10 Database](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
-You will need to add the JDBC url of your PostgreSQL database to the credentials file.
+See the JDBC url section in the credentials file for more accurate information.
+FredBoat requires the Hstore extension to be present in the databases it connects to.

 3. A FredBoat.jar.
 Either [download it from our CI server](#ci-server) or [build it yourself](#build-the-fredboat-jar-from-source).